zen-lang/zen/README.md

 **declarative models** (DSLs) and  **imperative interpreter** (engines).

 Models can be expressed with data - **Data DSLs**.
 Why?
-Because data is easyly composable, regular and introspectable.
+Because data is easily composable, regular and introspectable.

-There are a lot of successful Data DSLs in clojure eco-system.
+There are a lot of successful Data DSLs in clojure ecosystem.
 But often they do not play together :(.

 Zen is a framework to unify Data DSLs,